rjo67/chess/diary.md

 10.04.15 | pawn optimisations | | 2360,5 moves/ms
 06.04.15 | using rays, caching discovered check | | 1522,4 moves/ms
 03.04.15 | | | 1148,7 moves/ms

+## 09.07.17
+Branch moveswithcheck: Fixed error in posn2 ply4 (which has been wrong since commit f322b19 (introduction of check-cache and optimizations in SlidingPiece::findDiagonalCheck).

 ## 28.10.16